 Dream journey in a legendary train. (in French)

 Les belles histoires des pays d’en haut (in French)

 The railways gave birth to modern-day Canada.
 Trains, on the other hand, now play a very minor role in daily lives of Canadians.

 Freight certainly still travels by train in Canada, but people no longer do.
 Some people have never taken the train in their life and have no intention of doing so.

 Canada’s national passenger carrier is called Via Rail.
-This railway company operates only about 500 weekly runs and has no more than 80 locomotives and 400 cars.
-This modest performance partially reflects the fact that, for the past 60 years, the federal government has been investing massively in road and air networks.
+This railway company operates only about 500 weekly runs and has no more than 73 locomotives and 426 cars (2016).
+This modest performance partially reflects the fact that, for the past 70 years, the federal government has been investing massively in road and air networks.